RPM67/python/README.md

 # python
-this repo contains all the practice projects and files that rpm made during studying python.
+this branch contains "PYTHON 100 DAYS CHALLENGE" folder which contains all the 100 days practice files made during studying python from "code with harry python 100 days code challenge" playlist.